quicwg/base-drafts/draft-ietf-quic-transport.md

 connection ID that was used for the original path ({{retiring-cids}}).
 Similarly, a client that continues using the original server address SHOULD retire the connection ID provided by the preferred_address transport parameter.
-Retirement of either of these connection IDs notifies the server the server address the client has chosen.
+Retirement of either of these connection IDs notifies the server of the address the client has chosen.

 ### Responding to Connection Migration